kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Elective Reading

 Each week you will be *required* to do additional reading but have a choice from a selection.
-You should provide an overview of this reading in the form of a supplementary handout (see above for instructions).
+You should provide an overview of this reading in the form of a supplementary handout (see above in handbook for instructions).
 We will try to maximise coverage of elective reading from week to week.

 Choose one of these categories:
 A1+A2 (Pure Land) OR B (Nichiren) OR C1+C2 (Ch’an/Zen) and read only the material labelled with your category.